 Utrecht University is one of the world’s top universities.
-The Shanghai Ranking ranks the university in the Netherlands on 1, on a shared 12th place in Europe and worldwide on a shared 53rd place; according to the Times Higher Education Rankings, Utrecht University is 74th in the world.
+The Shanghai Ranking ranks the university in the Netherlands on 1, on a 16th place in Europe and worldwide on a 57th place; according to the Times Higher Education Rankings, Utrecht University is 74th in the world.
 The Taiwan Rankings, published by the Higher Education Evaluation & Accreditation Council (HEEFCE), place the University in the Netherlands on 1, in Europa on 6 and globally on a 39th place.
 For more information on the rankings: facts and figures.

 The programmes of Utrecht University meet strict quality standards and offer students an activating learning environment as well as good-quality support and supervision.
 From its students, the University expects commitment, engagement and the ambition to get the best out of themselves.
 To maintain and enhance the quality of its programmes, Utrecht University continues to work on quality improvement, educational innovation and professionalisation.

 Graduates of Utrecht University find careers in a wide variety of areas and places, including renowned universities across the world.